 If you’ve ever had a dry-aged steak, you probably noticed its deep flavor, but it’s not always easy to understand how it happens.

-Dry-aging involves letting raw meat hang out in the air just above freezing for anywhere from two weeks to three months, allowing enzymes to break down proteins and create a rich, complex flavor profile.
+Dry-aging involves letting raw meat hang out in the air just above freezing for anywhere from two weeks to three months, allowing natural enzymes to break down proteins due to it being exposed to oxygen.

 Dry-aged beef is an example of what happens when you expose meat to air.
-You get a lot of oxidation, which breaks down the muscle fibers and creates a unique flavor profile.
+You get a lot of oxidation, which breaks down the muscle fibers and creates a unique and delicious taste.

-How Does This Process Alter The Texture And Taste Of Beef?
+How Does Dry-Aging Alter The Texture And Taste of Beef?